How to determine the type and speed of a processor

 Documentation

-If you purchased the computer from an OEM, like Dell or HP, the manufacturer should include documentation that lists the system specifications of the computer.
-If you don't have said documentation, find it online after entering the model or Service Tag of the computer.
+If you purchased the computer from an OEM (Original Equipment Manufacturer), like Dell or HP (Hewlett-Packard), the manufacturer should include documentation listing the computer's specifications.
+If you don't have said documentation, you can find it online after entering the computer's model or Service Tag of the computer.

 At boot